The Club has adopted the ECB Guidelines for supervising

 4.4 Having completed a spell the bowler cannot bowl

-again, from either end, until the equivalent number of overs to the length
+again, from either end, and until the equivalent number of overs to the length

 of his spell have been bowled from the same end.
 A bowler can change ends